passwork-me/manuals-en/legacy-php5/CentOS-7.md

-# How to install Passwork on CentOS 7
+# How to install password manager on CentOS 7

 **1. Get root privileges and reload local package database.**